tzurp/performance-total/README.md

 ![chart](resources/chart.png)

-With this plugin for [webdriver.io](https://webdriver.io/) you can easily add performance analysis to any flow in your tests.
+With this plugin for [webdriver.io](https://webdriver.io/) you can easily add performance analysis to any flow in your tests, whether it's a pure UI, API, or a combination of both.
+This plugin provides a simple and efficient way to measure the response times of various procedures and identify potential bottlenecks in your application.
+With this information, you can make informed decisions about optimizations and improvements to enhance the overall performance of your application.

 <h2>Installation</h2>
 The easiest way to install this module as a (dev-)dependency is by using the following command: